skwp/dotfiles/README.md

     yadr init-plugins

 After you install yadr shell aliases, you can use the *yip* alias to do the same.
+Please note that init-plugins will automatically compile the CommandT plugin for you.

 Setup for ZSH
 ---